Chapter 22:

 Silence fell between them then as Harper digested everything he was saying.
 It was hard to refute that she had felt a great enjoyment spending time with Jackson the past few weeks.
 And being able to begin the steps to making amends with Gabrielle, none of that would have been possible without wanting to protect the young kid with a dream.

-The anger faded from Jackson’s face, which was lit by the silvery light of the moon and the lights of the ATV casting a strange glow behind him that gave him an almost empyrean appearance in the moment.
+The anger suddenly faded from Jackson’s face, lit by the silvery light of the moon and the lights of the ATV it cast a strange glow behind him that gave him an almost empyrean appearance in the moment.

 “Damn right I am!”

-Both Harper and Jackson then erupted in a loud and barking laughter that rang out through the night for several minutes until both were struggling to catch their breaths.
+Both Harper and Jackson erupted in a loud and barking chorus of laughter that rang out through the night for several minutes until both were struggling to catch their breaths.

-“We can probably make a trip up there to grab stuff.
-I’m sure they could use some of the supplies we have in that pantry.”
+“If we decide to stay we can make a trip up there to grab stuff.
+I’m sure they could use the supplies we have in that pantry, maybe even repurpose some of the other stuff we have there.”

 Getting on the back of the ATV Harper held on to the bars at the back for support, smiling as the Philadelphia skyline came slowly closer into view.